 Safety, labour and health at sea

-Regulation 29 Quat
+Regulation 29 quin.

 Risk reduction principles

-1. Harm or danger of harm to people, the environment or material assets shall be prevented or limited in accordance with the Regulations and any applicable Standards, and taking into account the Guidelines.
-The Contractor shall work to further reduce the risk as much as reasonably practicable, to the point where the cost of further risk reduction would be grossly disproportionate to the benefits of such reduction.
+1. [The Contractor shall prevent harm or danger of harm to human life and health, including in accordance with any applicable Standards, and taking into account the Guidelines.]

+The Contractor shall [] reduce the risk [of accidents, Incidents and other hazards].

-2. The reasonable practicability of risk reduction measures shall be kept under review in the light of new knowledge and technology developments and Good Industry Practice, Best Available Techniques and Best Environmental Practices.
-In assessing whether the time, cost and effort would be grossly disproportionate to the benefits of further reducing the risk, consideration shall be given to best practice risk levels compatible with the operations being conducted.
+2. The Contractor shall keep under review the risk reduction measures in the light of new knowledge and technology developments and Good Industry Practice, Best Available Techniques and Best Environmental Practices.
+In assessing whether the time, cost and effort would be [grossly] disproportionate to the benefits of further reducing the risk, consideration shall be given to best practice risk levels compatible with the operations being conducted.

-3. A Contractor shall maintain the necessary risk assessment and risk management systems in accordance with Good Industry Practice, Best Available Techniques and Best Environmental Practices and shall report annually to the Secretary-General on such systems in accordance with regulation 38, paragraph 2, subparagraph (h).
+3. The Contractor shall maintain the necessary risk assessment and risk management systems in accordance with the applicable Standard and taking into account Good Industry Practice, Best Available Techniques and Best Environmental Practices and shall report annually to the Secretary-General on such systems in accordance with regulation 38, paragraph 2, subparagraph (h).

 Regulation 30